2026 Health Coverage - November 1, 2025 - January 15, 2026

 Open Enrollment

-If health insurance is not offered through your employer, you’ll need some help finding a policy that works best for your needs and budget.- Open Enrollment starts November 1, 2021.
-This is the first day that you can enroll, re-enroll or change your 2022 healthcare plan.
+1. Open Enrollment starts November 1, 2025.
+This is the first day that you can enroll, re-enroll, or change your 2026 healthcare plan.

 Marketplace Application Checklist:

-- Information on how you file your taxes.
+MUST HAVE Information on how you plan to file your taxes in 2026.

-- Your best estimate of what your household income will be in 2022.
+MUST HAVE Your best estimate of what your household income will be in 2026.
 Visit HealthCare.gov/income-and-household-information/how-to-report for help estimating your income.
-Policy numbers for any current health insurance plans covering members of your household.

-- Notices from your current plan that include your plan ID, if you have or had health coverage in 2021.
+MUST HAVE Notices from your current plan that include your plan ID, if you have or had 2025 Marketplace coverage.

 Health Insurance FAQs

 Have questions?
 We have answers!
-Below are some of the most frequently asked questions we receive about health coverage for 2022:When can I enroll to obtain coverage for 2022?
+Below are some of the most frequently asked questions we receive about health coverage:

 Make sure you have everything you need by using this checklist.